 - Hoisin sauce (purchase in the Asian section of your grocery store)

-- Cut pork into 1/4-inch slices in one direction.
-Stack 3 slices at a time and cut into 1/4-inch strips.
-Cut the strips in half, if need be – you want them to be about 1 1/2 inches long.
+- Cut pork into 1/4-inch slices.
+Then cut each slice into 1/4-inch strips.
+Cut the strips in half, if need be – you want them to be about 1½ inches by ¼ inch.

-- Mix the marinade ingredients and toss with the pork strips in a small container.
+- Mix the marinade ingredients in a bowl: soy sauce (2 tablespoons), sherry (2 tablespoons), sugar (2 teaspoons) and cornstarch (2 teaspoons).
+Toss with the pork.
 Cover or seal with plastic wrap and set aside for 30 minutes at room temperature or store in the fridge up to 24 hours.
 (Let it sit out at room temp for 30 minutes before stir-frying).

 - Add garlic, ginger and shiitake mushrooms to the oil left in the hot pan.
 Cook over medium high heat, stirring occasionally, for about 3 minutes, until mushrooms soften.
 Add cabbage and 1 teaspoons salt, and stir-fry for 3 minutes or so, until cabbage is just wilted.
 Scrape everything into a large bowl and set aside.